cxw620/rust-polyglot/src/syntax.md

 '%label%: loop { ... }   // %#.4:33mm `'%label%:` is optional of course
 '%label%: while %condition% { }
 '%label%: while let %pattern% = %expr% { }
-'%label%: for loopvar in %something_iterable% { ... }
+'%label%: for %loopvar% in %something_iterable% { ... }

 return %v%  // At end of function, it is idiomatic to just write `%v%` break %value%; break '%label% %value%; // `loop` only; specifies value of `loop` expr